shawnthompson/resume/README.md

 ### Certificates from[ Eliquo](http://en.eliquo.ca/) in the following:

+*   Testing Websites and Documents with Screen Reading Technologies (SRTs) on Mobile for iOS and Android
 *   WCAG 2.0: Understanding the Web Content Accessibility Guidelines
 *   Overview of WCAG: Web Content Accessibility Guidelines
 *   Adobe Acrobat Pro: Accessible PDFs with WCAG 2.0